 Do you believe it is possible to have a positive self-image?
 Is it plausible that our mental perception of the world is guiding our immune system in a way that makes us respond better to future threats?

-As observed with women over 40 years old struggling to lose weight, thoughts do have an impact on the overall health.
-This indicates that an individual’s emotions, feelings, beliefs, and attitudes can positively or even negatively affect biological functioning.
+As observed with women over 40 years old struggling to lose weight, thoughts do have an impact on our overall health.
+This shows our emotions, feelings, beliefs, and attitudes can positively or even negatively affect our bodies physically.

-Leading scientific research suggests that our minds can play an important role in healing our body — or in staying healthy in the first place.
+Leading scientific research suggests that our minds can play a very important role in keeping our bodies healthy and even healing us from disease.

 Table of Contents